- Follow Barcode Size and Dimension Requirements

 Step 5: Plan Barcode Placement Strategically

-Every scanning environment has barcode placement demand that will help successfully.
+Every scanning environment has barcode placement demands that will help successfully.
 Printing direction and types of surfaces should also be considered.
-For instance, if barcodes are scanned at the retail point-of-sale, omnidirectional scanning should be observed.
-If the barcode mentioned is set to be scanned in the warehouse as well, then a symbol that indicates point-of-scale scanning printed in a larger size should be supported.
-This will help accommodating scanning in the distribution process.
+For instance, if barcodes are scanned at the retail point of sale, omnidirectional scanning should be observed.
+If the barcode mentioned is set to be scanned in the warehouse as well, then a symbol that indicates point-of-scale scanning printed in larger size should be supported.
+This will help accommodate scanning in the distribution process.
 You can print directly on the packaging or integrate it into the design if you like to be creative.

 When the checklist on designing a barcode is completed, the next part is label printing.
 This part requires as much due diligence as the designing part.
 The right printing material should be chosen and the printing process should be strategically selected based on your business needs.

 Choose the Right Printing Material

 The printing material or the substrate on which the barcode will be printed highly affects the quality of the tag.
 You have to avoid reflective or glossy mediums.
 Do not choose semi-transparent or transparent backgrounds as well.
 Covering the substrate with transparent wrappers may also lower the scannable quality of the label.

 Decide Which Printing Process to Utilise

 There are different methods of printing barcodes.
 It basically depends on how you want them to be incorporated into your product.
 The simplest way is to utilize a printer service that has pre-printed labels ready.
 This works if you are working with a few different products or a low volume of serialized labels.
 Many businesses lean toward investing in their own in-house labelling after realizing the limitations or restrictions of using pre-printed labels.

 Regularly looking after the designing and printing phases of barcoding is critical.
 Make sure that every barcode tag has acceptable labelling and print quality.
 When done right, this will help expedite your business processes effectively – one data capture at a time.